tommyod/KDEpy/docs/source/comparison.rst

 Speed in 1D
 -----------

-We run the algorithms 20 times on random data and compare the medians of the running times.
+We run the algorithms 20 times on normally distributed data and compare the medians of the running times.
 The plot below compares the speed of the implementations with a **Gaussian kernel**.
 The 1D ``statsmodels`` implementation uses a similar algorithm when the kernel is Gaussian, and the performance is therefore somewhat comparable.